 Enjoy video clips, photos and discussion with filmmaker Kristin Gates.
 The film follows Kristin and Jeremy as they search to find the Porcupine caribou migration in the Arctic National Wildlife Refuge, and in so doing, learn from leaders of the Gwich'in Nation about the value of their culture, the importance of the Porcupine caribou herd and its calving grounds on the Arctic Refuge coastal plain, and the continued protection of their sacred land from oil development.

-Tuesday, May 12 at 7:00 pm (EST): Caroline Van Hemert presents "The Sun is a Compass: A 4,000-mile Journey into the Alaskan Wilds."
+May 12, 2020: The Sun is a Compass: A 4,000-mile Journey into the Alaskan Wilds with Caroline Van Hemert

 Caroline Van Hemert is a biologist, writer and adventurer whose journeys have taken her from the pack ice of the Arctic Ocean to the swamps of the Okavango Delta.
 She is the author of “The Sun is a Compass: A 4,000-mile Journey into the Alaskan Wilds,” which received the 2019 Banff Mountain Book Competition Award for Adventure Travel.
 Her writing has also been featured in The New York Times, Audubon Magazine, Birding, L.A.
 Times, Outside Magazine and more.
 Caroline will present a reading from her book, as well as stories and photos from her time spent trekking in Alaska.

 Thursday, May 21: Michael Boardman, Arctic National Wildlife Refuge Artist-in-Residence.